Explore the Agenda

 12:00 pm Evolving ADC Discovery to Design & Develop Next-Generation ADCs with Differentiated Therapeutic Profiles

-Team Leader, Associate Fellow, GSK
+Scientific Leader, GSK

 • Leveraging automation to improve efficiency and throughput for ADC discovery